Damara tern: Voice

-The calls of the Damara tern are a high-pitched, sharp "tsit tsit" and quick, harsh "kid-ick".:
+The calls of the Damara tern are a high-pitched, sharp "tsit tsit" and quick, harsh "kid-ick".

 Distribution and habitat

 It breeds in western coastal Southern Africa from the Eastern Cape through the Western Cape and Northern Cape into Namibia and Angola; 98% of the population of 14,000 individuals nests in Namibia.
-Non-breeding birds migrate north reaching Benin, Cameroon, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Gabon, Ghana, Liberia, Nigeria, and Togo.
+The majority of non-breeding birds migrate north reaching Benin, Cameroon, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Gabon, Ghana, Liberia, Nigeria, and Togo in the Atlantic, and a small number migrate northwards in the Indian Ocean to spend the non-breeding period in Mozambique.

 The Damara tern generally prefers shorelines in arid, desert regions particularly where there are sheltered bays, estuaries, lagoons and reefs.
 As breeding areas, it uses gravel plains between dunes and on salt pans.

 Habits

-The Damara tern eats mainly small fish, with the occasional squid, which are caught in repeated plunge dives from a height of 3-8m.
+The Damara tern eats mainly small fish, with the occasional squid, which are caught in repeated plunge dives from a height of 3-8 m.
 Their migration is timed to coincide with spawning shoals of small fish in the shallow coastal waters of the Gulf of Guinea caused by strong upwellings at the coast of Ghana.
 These wintering birds roost communally but feed solitarily, spacing themselves at 10-50m from other Damara terns.

 Eggs are laid in a plain scrape in the substrate which is sometimes lined with shell chips or small stones.
 The clutch normally consists of one, occasionally two eggs with an incubation period of 18–22 days.
 For the first few days the female broods the chicks and food is provided by the male.
 The chicks leave the scrape at a few days old and move towards the shore and fledge after 20 days forming juvenile flocks.
 The juveniles are dependent on the adults for two and half months after they have fledged.